aydinerol/Band-Gap-Prediction-Using-ML/README.md

 4. Run the project: `python main.py`

-For more details about the project, please refer to the Jupyter notebook and the Master's thesis, which can be found in https://tez.yok.gov.tr/UlusalTezMerkezi/ under title "Estimating the band gap of materials with machine learning methods".
+For more details about the project, please refer to the Jupyter notebook and the Master's thesis, which can be found in https://tez.yok.gov.tr/UlusalTezMerkezi/ under title "*Estimating the band gap of materials with machine learning methods*".

 Please feel free to contact the author for any questions or comments about the project.